Zyrakia/Zyrakia/README.md

 # 👋 Hello there!

 Hi!
-I'm Ole, a high school student with a passion for programming, specifically web development.<br>
+I'm Ole, an aspiring software developer interested in everything computers, specifically web development and recently, Roblox.<br>
 Everything on here is pretty old and pretty bad, give me a year or so and I'll remake it all and fix it up.

 ## Currently